tomasvrana/artist/src/content/projects/en/maniac.md

   - image: /images/maniac/1.jpg

 ---
 Technological transmutation of biological forms.
-Separated from surrounding perceptions by dependencies.
+Separated from surrounding perceptions with addiction.